emodjeska/post-install-config/README.md

 -Configure Help Topics

 Lastly, We will be Configuring Help Topics.
-Help Topics serve to streamline the expirience for the end-user to make sure the ticket has the proper assignment and prompt response to ticket.
+Help Topics serve to streamline the expirience for the end-user to make sure the ticket has the proper assignment and prompt response.
 Create as many Help Topics as needed.

 Admin Panel -> Manage -> Help Topics